-Entry is \$35 per vehicle for a sevenday permit.
+Entry is \$35 per vehicle for a seven-day permit.
 The fee is \$30 for motorcycles and \$20 for a single hiker or bicyclist age 16 or older.
-A \$70 Annual Park Pass is also available.
-These passes are for admission to Grand Teton National Park only.
-Digital passes for select federal public lands, including Grand Teton are also available at recreation.gov/pass or in the Recreation.gov app.
+A \$70 Park Annual Pass is also available.
+These passes are for admission to Grand Teton National Park only; seven-day passes to enter both Grand Teton and Yellowstone are no longer available as of June 2018.
 Federal recreation passes may be used for entrance to Grand Teton as well as other federal lands (see chart below).
 A valid driver's license or other form of photo ID may be required for admission.